runeh/mockumental/README.md

 Note that for proxy routes, the status code directive is not used.
 It is not possible to override the status code sent by the upstream server.

+Query arguments will be forwarded to the upstream server.

 #### Delay

 A delay directive looks like `delay-<digits><unit>`.
 Allowed units are 'ms'